tmtsoftware/csw/docs/src/main/services/database.md

 @@@note

-By default csw configures `HikariCP` connection pool for managing connections with PostgreSQL server.
+By default CSW configures `HikariCP` connection pool for managing connections with PostgreSQL server.
 To know more about `HikariCP` please refer this [link](http://brettwooldridge.github.io/HikariCP/).

 @@@